Maryam0330/TechnoHacks-EduTech-Tasks/README.md

 1. [Task 1 : **Data Cleaning** -](https://github.com/Maryam0330/TechnoHacks-EduTech-Tasks/blob/main/Task%201/data_cleaning.ipynb)
    Cleaned a dataset by removing missing values and outliers.
 I have used the Titanic dataset from Kaggle.
-I have used Python various libraries such as NumPy, Pandas, SciPy to complete this task.
+I have used Python various libraries such as NumPy, Pandas and SciPy to complete this task.

    Identified missing values from the dataset using  functions such as `isnull()`, `isnull().sum()`.
 Handled missing values by filling them using the `mean()` and `mode()` of the specific column.
 Also dropped the column in which many missing values were present.